 RBC is an integrated part of all agreements with the Charterers of our vessels.
-Sections of the agreement clearly outline that both parties shall comply with international, national and local regulations pertaining to health, safety, environment, in addition to anti-corruption legislations and maritime labor conventions.
+Sections of the agreement clearly outline that both parties shall comply with international, national and local regulations pertaining to health, safety, and environment, in addition to anti-corruption legislations, and maritime labour conventions.